ioncakephper/test-weaver/README.md

 ### The Cost of Stale Documentation & Broken Links

-In many projects, the `README.md` is the first thing to become outdated.
-Manually updating the project structure diagram or the list of available scripts is a chore that is easily forgotten.
-Similarly, broken links in documentation can frustrate users and create a perception of a poorly maintained project.
-This leads to a poor developer experience and a perception of a poorly maintained project.
+In many projects, the `README.md` quickly becomes outdated.
+Manually updating the project structure or list of scripts is an easily forgotten chore, and broken links frustrate users, creating the perception of a poorly maintained project.

 `js-starter` solves this problem with its custom documentation scripts: